Alice Vansittart Strettel Carr

 About the author

-Born Alice Vansittart Strettell on January 1, 1850, she later became widely known as Alice Comyns Carr.
-She was a British writer and costume designer, and her work is closely linked with the Aesthetic dress movement.
+Born Alice Laura Vansittart Strettell on January 1, 1850, she became known after marriage as Mrs. J. Comyns Carr, or Alice Comyns Carr.
+She was a British writer as well as a theatre costume designer, and her work is closely linked with the Aesthetic movement.